Who we are?

 Why agricultural machinery sector is important?

-About % 35 of the production inputs belong to mechanization.
-The mechanization input which comes after seeds, fertilizers, pesticides and diesel fuel is ignored because of the concern of the saving the day rather than productivity.
-Not being able to transfer the necessary resources to mechanization may result in decreasing the productivity per unit area and the quality of the product, disposing more fertilizer to the fields, more pesticides to the plants.
-The results can affect human, environment and living creatures negatively such as more exhaust emissions, increasing the operating costs like diesel, oil and increasing the expenses of maintenance and repair, increasing the risk of breakdowns and accidents.
+About % 35 input of the total cost of agricultural production is comprised of agricultural mechanization.
+However, so far, providing efficient machinery has been considered as a secondary concern where providing seeds, fertilizers, pesticides and fuel has been of primary interest.
+This has been a result of a “save-the-day” mentality, rather than giving importance to productivity.
+Continuing with paying less attention to mechanization would result in a decrease in the productivity per unit arable area and the quality of the products, disposing more fertilizer to the fields, more pesticides to the plants.
+The results can affect both human and environment negatively such as more exhaust emissions, increased operation costs of diesel and oil, increased expenses of maintenance and repair, and the risk of breakdowns and accidents.

 Agricultural Machinery Industry in Turkey